Use Nationally and in Massachusetts

 Metal Cleaning and Degreasing

 TCE is used as a degreasing solvent in the metal finishing, automotive and aerospace industries.
-TCE is an important solvent for degreasing soft metals such as aluminum and works well cleaning steel before galvanizing.
-TCE has many properties that make it an excellent degreasing agent, including: high solvency; low flammability; non corrosiveness; and high stability.
+TCE is used as a solvent for degreasing soft metals such as aluminum and for cleaning steel before galvanizing.
+TCE has many properties that make it an effective degreasing agent, including: high solvency; low flammability; non corrosiveness; and high stability.
 TCE is also relatively inexpensive and cleans thoroughly and quickly.

 TCE in high purity grade is used as a feedstock to produce hydrofluorocarbon refrigerants and other chlorinated end products such as flame retardant chemicals.
 TCE is also used as a molecular-weight control agent in the manufacturer of polyvinyl chloride (PVC).